What are Credit Hours? The Building Blocks of Your College Diploma

 So, What are Credit Hours vs. Credits?

-According to the U.S. Department of Education (DOE), most universities in the U.S. award credit by the semester hour.
+According to the U.S. Department of Education (ED), most universities in the U.S. award credit by the semester hour.
 Within those institutions, most courses are worth 3 credits.
-In creating a credit hour definition, the DOE describes a single semester credit hour as 1 hour per week of class time and 2 hours of student preparation time.
+In creating a credit hour definition, the ED describes a single semester credit hour as 1 hour per week of class time and 2 hours of student preparation time.

 Occasionally, some courses are worth more or fewer credits.
 For example, a weekly lab accompanying a science course may be worth 1 credit.